HyunHub/One-Day-Baking-Class/README.md

 ## How To Use
 1. You should sign up & log in our website
 2. Choose the one-day class that you want to join and fill in the information
-3. You can view booking information on MyPage tap
+3. View booking information on MyPage tap
-4. You can cancle the booking
+4. Cancle the booking
-5. You can check our new news on Notice tap
+5. Check our new news on Notice tap
-6. You can review the class and see other people's reviews
+6. Review the class and see other people's reviews
+7. View the Events that we are holding on Event tap

 -- We also provide the shopping mall that have things associated with the class